Where does evil come from?

 How one answer this question can hinge on how one understands the relationship between Good and Evil.
 If we think they are completely separate, then we will tend to divide the world up into the things that are good and the things that are evil.
 We will likely work very hard to align ourselves with the good and avoid, or even do battle with, evil.
 We will distance ourselves from people who do things that we deem to be evil, for their words or deeds or views that are contrary to ours–the “good”–will show their alignment with evil.
 If, in fact, good and evil are absolutely distinct, living this way is essential because we will be thinking and acting in accordance with reality.

 But what if this is not an accurate description of the relationship between good and evil?
-Then we will be getting ourselves into a lot of trouble because we are not living in accordance with realty.
+Then we will be getting ourselves into a lot of trouble because we are not living in with reality.

 In Mark 7:15 Jesus criticizes the religious leaders for isolating themselves for those they deemed morally inferior–“evil”–pointing out that “it is what comes out of a person that defiles them” not what comes from outside of them.